Surxe/DarkAndDarker-Exporter/README.md

 2. **Steam Download/Update** - Downloads/updates game files via DepotDownloader
 3. **Repack** - Repacks to avoid duplicate paks with differing data
 4. **Get Mapper** - Creates mapper file via UE4SS
-5. **BatchExport** - Extracts game assets as JSON or PNG
+5. **BatchExport** - Extracts game assets as JSON or PNG via CUE4P-BatchExport

 ## Process Details

 ### 1. Dependency Manager
 - Runs `dependency_manager.py` to download latest release of all dependencies if outdated/missing
-- Downloads BatchExport and DepotDownloader tools from their respective GitHub releases
+- Downloads [CUE4P-BatchExport](https://github.com/Surxe/CUE4P-BatchExport), [DepotDownloader](https://github.com/SteamRE/DepotDownloader), and [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) tools from their respective GitHub releases
-- Automatically checks versions and updates only when necessary
+- Automatically checks versions and updates only when the version changes

 ### 2. Steam Download/Update
 - Runs `run_depot_downloader` to download/update the latest Dark and Darker game version from Steam
+  - It is not recommended to pass your existing DaD installation
 - Download is saved at `STEAM_GAME_DOWNLOAD_DIR`
 - Supports downloading specific manifest versions or latest version
 - Uses Steam credentials for authentication
+  - It is recommended to create a separate steam account
+  - You may find it easiest to disable SteamGuard 2FA, but this is only recommended in combination with using a separate steam account
 - Manifest id (if downloaded latest via `MANIFEST_ID`=`(blank)`) is saved to `STEAM_GAME_DOWNLOAD_DIR`/manifest.txt
 - Steam API DLL is removed from the installation at `Engine\Binaries\ThirdParty\Steamworks\Steamv153\Win64\steam_api64.dll` so that it does not interact with a steam installation